AKC Mission Statement

 Sanction dog events that promote interest in, and sustain the process of, breeding for type and function of purebred dogs.

 Words have meaning.
-Puzzling is the change from preserving to upholding.
+Puzzling is the change from preserve

 Troubling is deletion of the declarative statement "Take whatever actions are necessary to protect and assure the continuation of the